 Brian Dugan Tampa Police Chief

 * Indicates a required field

-Hold the CTRL key down and click the items in the list about to choose more than one.
+Hold the CTRL key down and click the items in the list below to choose more than one.

 - This page may contain external links marked by an